-- wind speed is expected to be 20 knots or greater and/or;

-- rain and/or;

-- storms (including thunder storms) and/or;

-- lightning.

-- (f) Overtime
+(f) Overtime

-- (i) Except as hereinafter provided, all authorised work performed by employees remunerated at classification level TO5 paypoint (1) and below, in excess of the rostered hours each day will be paid for at overtime rates provided that the time so worked will not be paid for until at least 76 hours per fortnight have been worked.
+(i) Except as hereinafter provided, all authorised work performed by employees remunerated at classification level TO5 paypoint (1) and below, in excess of the rostered hours each day will be paid for at overtime rates.

-All authorised work performed by employees remunerated above classification level TO5 paypoint (1) will be subject to the Directive relating to Hours and Overtime as issued from time to time by the Minister responsible for industrial relations in accordance with section 34 of the Public Service Act 1996.
+All authorised work performed by employees remunerated above classification level TO5 paypoint (1) will be subject to the Directive relating to Hours and Overtime as issued from time to time by the Minister responsible for industrial relations in accordance with section 54 of the Public Service Act 2008.